rons30/Test/README.md

 	This will load the cb_mixing_plant_chicago_l display into the editor.
 	This display is configured to connect to your local RTView data server and collect data.
 This process then populates the display with live data that is being collected by the node script from ClearBlade.

-Feel free to experiment with this project, modify it, enhance it and share your experiences, comments and/or enhancements with us.
+Feel free to experiment with this project, modify it, enhance it and share your experience, comments, suggestions and/or enhancements with us.